Therval/Dashboard-Project---Karlsruhe-Strasbourg/README.md

 - New Project -> Get from VCS -> Github
 - Sign in to your Github account
 - Then you can select the repo and clone it
-- When PyCharm asks, create a virtual environment in a folder called "env" or "venv" using python3.9 and the requirements.txt.
+- When PyCharm asks, create a virtual environment in a folder called "env" using python3.9 and the requirements.txt.
 - If the virtual environment dialog doesn't appear automatically: Select File -> Settings -> Project -> Python Interpreter -> Add.
 Then it is probably also necessary to open the requirements.txt and click on "install requirements".